-Long pepper may have been the first pepper ever to show up in Europe.
+Long pepper, native to India, may have been the first pepper ever to show up in Europe.
 While it fell out of favor a few centuries ago, it has made a resurgence in the modern era.
 It offers a deep and complex flavor that makes it as versatile as regular black pepper.
 The problem is that it is not especially easy to find.
-If you need this spice right away can’t get your hands on any quickly enough, try one of the long pepper substitutes below.
+If you need of this spice and have none at hand, try one of the long pepper substitutes below.

 Your best bet: Tellicherry peppercorns

 Long pepper has a similar sweetness and has floral notes along with sweet spice notes.
-These two peppers have a similar bite that comes from the piperine each contains.
-Tellicherry peppercorns do not have the same appearance as long peppers when they are whole. they are round, while long peppers have an elongated conical shape; however, both spices are usually added to food in powdered form and there is little difference between the peppers once they are ground.
+These two peppers also have a similar bite that comes from the piperine each contains.
+Though, tellicherry peppercorns do not have the same appearance as long peppers when they are whole.
+They are round, while long peppers have an elongated conical shape.
+However, both spices are usually added to food in powdered form, and there is, of course, little difference between the peppers once they are ground.

-Use tellicherry peppercorns as a 1:1 substitute for long pepper.
+Use ground tellicherry peppercorns as a 1:1 substitute for ground long pepper.

 A decent second choice: Grains of paradise